Press Enter to Search

 Total graduate hours required: 15

 Admission to the CCC program is based on completion of a baccalaureate degree and adequate preparation in this or a related area of study.
-To apply for admission to the certificate program, applicants should submit a Form A (Admissions Application) to Graduate Studies (with the required $40 fee), and have an official copy of their undergraduate transcript (showing completion of the baccalaureate degree) sent to WKU (if the applicant is not a graduate of WKU).
-In addition to their Form A and undergraduate transcript, it is requested that applicants also submit a statement to the Department of Counseling and Student Affairs which indicates their reasons for wanting to pursue this certificate program, how their previous life and educational experiences are applicable to this program, and how they plan to use the credential in the future.
+To apply for admission to the certificate program, applicants should submit a Form A (Admissions Application) to The Graduate School (with the required $40 fee), and have an official copy of their undergraduate transcript (showing completion of the baccalaureate degree) sent to WKU (if the applicant is not a graduate of WKU).
+In addition to their Form A and undergraduate transcript, it is requested that applicants also submit a statement to The Graduate School which indicates their reasons for wanting to pursue this certificate program, how their previous life and educational experiences are applicable to this program, and how they plan to use the credential in the future.
+The statement should be 3-4 pages in length (double-spaced) and follow APA format.

 Dr. Aaron Hughey, Ed.D.